-- the module controller part is responsible for state, state transition, error and functions handling.
-It receives state transition and function call commands from the host, performs all needed actions and sends back some acknowledgements.
-In case of an error it reacts by itself and sends a message to the PLC.
-If requested, it activates state transitions and functions in the axis modules, by sending commands to them and waiting for acknowledgement.
-The main module controller also manages the error status of the submitted modules and performs the needed actions. - the functional part consists of all functionalities needed for the current application.
-These functions can be state dependant (e.g. multi axes functions) or state independent (e.g. increase a speed value).
+- This part is responsible for state, state transition, error and functions handling. - It receives state transition and function call commands from the host, performs all needed actions and sends back some acknowledgments. - In case of an error, it reacts by itself and sends a message to the PLC. - If requested, it activates state transitions and functions in the axis modules, by sending commands to them and waiting for acknowledgment. - The main module controller also manages the error status of the submitted modules and performs the needed actions.